Welcome to Our Love County Research Ranches

 Crisp fall leaves scatter across the wide open pastures in southern Oklahoma.
 The sun is just beginning to peek over the horizon and welcome a new day.
 Small pockets of steam rise up from huddled masses of calves waiting for the feed truck.
 This is my favorite view of Oswalt Road Ranch.

 Morning Sunrise at Oswalt Road Ranch.

-Working in both divisions has given me a unique perspective on research at the Noble Foundation and great appreciation for the work that all researchers do here.
+Working in both divisions has given me a unique perspective on research at the Noble Research Institute and great appreciation for the work that all researchers do here.
 I hope to convey to you not only the exciting research advances but also shed light on the people who make it happen.

 Oswalt Road Ranch

-Oswalt Road Ranch is the Noble Foundation's main cattle shipping and receiving hub.
+Oswalt Road Ranch is the Noble Research Institute's main cattle shipping and receiving hub.
 Using the chutes shown below, we handle both mature cows and bulls (yellow chute) as well as younger stock such as weaned calves (gray chute).
 We process thousands of stockers, cows and bulls each year, giving vaccinations, artificially inseminating, weighing, and sorting into groups for various research projects.
 Once a research project is complete, cattle are brought back to Oswalt and put on our feed ration to prepare for sale, breeding or additional research projects.